open-metadata/OpenMetadata/openmetadata-docs/content/v1.4.x-SNAPSHOT/quality-and-observability/data-quality/index.md

 ## Main Concepts
 ### Test Suite
 Test Suites are logical container allowing you to group related Test Cases together from different tables.
+This is a great approach to group test case alerts and reduce alerting overload.

 ### Test Definition
 Test Definitions are generic tests definition elements specific to a test such as: